artis3n/nextcloud-ansible/README.md

 - Clone the repo.

 - Run `make install` to install Ansible and set up some dependencies.
+  - This will generate 4096-bit Diffie-Hellman parameters if they have not already been encrypted by Ansible Vault (`files/secrets/nginx/dhparam.pem.encrypt`).
+This will take a long time.
+If you want to use DH params generated from another method, run [`make encrypt-file`] on an existing DH param `.pem` file and move the encrypted DH params to `files/secrets/nginx/dhparam.pem.encrypt`.
+    - __IMPORTANT__: Every secret must be encrypted with the same password.
-  - __Note__: at this moment, `make install` expects an Ubuntu system.
+  - At this moment, `make install` expects an Ubuntu system.
 I believe the "add Ansible repository to apt" command I use is Ubuntu-specific and will not work on other Debian systems.
 Certainly not on a system that does not use `apt`.
 I'll extend it for other Unix systems later.

-- Create your `files/secrets.yml` file.
+- Create your `files/secrets/secrets.yml` file.
 Use `secrets-example.yml` as...an example.
-  - Run `VAR_NAME=<name> VAR_VALUE=<value> make encrypt-var`
+  - Run [`make encrypt-var`]
-  - You will be prompted to enter an encryption password. `VAR_NAME` is the name of the variable you would like to encrypt, e.g. `sudo_password`. `VAR_VALUE` is the value of the variable that you would like to encrypt.
+  - You will be prompted to enter an encryption password.
-  - This will output the encrypted variable, which you should copy+paste into `files/secrets.yml`.
+  - This will output the encrypted variable, which you should copy+paste into `files/secrets/secrets.yml`.
   - __IMPORTANT__: Every secret must be encrypted with the same password.

 - Edit the `inventory` file with your server's specifics.